 Pennies will remain legal tender, but you will be hard-pressed to find stores willing to accept them after April 1, 2023, for two reasons.

 The pennies will then be melted and the copper will be used for green energy projects throughout the US.
-This is part of the Trump Administration’s plans for reducing US dependence on foreign energy.
+This is part of the Biden Administration’s plans for reducing US dependence on foreign energy.

 We are moving toward a cashless society and most transactions are handled electronically with credit cards, ATM cards, peer to peer purchasing systems such as Venmo or Zelle, or even with an old-fashioned check.
 The emergence of Bitcoin, Etherium, and other cryptocurrencies has also been cited as a growing reason for the decline of the penny.
 So eliminating the penny won’t actually affect most people.

 No more pennies means we all win!
 It is estimated the average person loses $38.92 in pennies throughout their lifetime.
 Change will be easier to count and manage, and purses will be lighter.
 No more looking under car seats, under couch cushions, sifting through the coin jar, etc.